Long-Term Review: Cardiff Snowcraft The Goat

 What is Enduro?

-Enduro boards have a core made of a poplar paulownia mix with layers of carbon fiber in-between.
-In Cardiff’s words, the carbon helps the core retain its shape, and therefore provides pop and edge hold, much longer than boards made without carbon.
+Enduro boards have a core made of a poplar paulownia mix with layers of carbon fiber in between.
+In Cardiff’s words, the carbon helps the core retain its shape, providing pop and edge hold, much longer than boards made without carbon.
 Enduro boards also feature Cardiff’s UNIwall; urethane sidewalls that help further dampen bumps and chatter.

 What is Pro Carbon?